Lui5ito/EnsaiTemplates/README.md

     - Select the .zip file of this repository
     - Done

-If you want to use this template in your favorite LaTeX editor you can :
+If you want to use this template in your favorite LaTeX editor :
 - You can download the repository as a .zip file and put it in your editor
 - Or you can clone the repository and connect your repo to your editor